-Consider a getaway in spring or autumn when you'll see approximately 10 hours of sunshine a day and savor temperatures of up to 24 in May and October to avoid the crowds and score a bargain.
+Consider a getaway in spring or autumn when you'll see approximately 10 hours of sunshine a day and savour temperatures of up to 24 in May and October to avoid the crowds and score a bargain.
 Spring: Enjoy warmer temperatures and dry weather between March and May, with temperatures ranging somewhere from 17c to 24c.

 The weather is pretty consistent all year round for golf holidays, However, in the summer months between July and August, the Island see the majority of its yearly tourism and expect hotel prices to increase considerably.

 Mallorca is the perfect all year round golfing destination, however, the two peak seasons are March – June, and September – October.
 Off-peak is rather appealing however as there are bargains to be had and no trouble getting your desired tee-times!

 Mallorca features as one of our Top 6 European Winter Destinations to Play Golf.

 The quality of golf courses on the Island of Mallorca is incredibly high.
 Our top recommendation is the Robert Trent Jones gem Alcanada.
 Alcanada is easily one of the leading two golf courses on the island and has been recognized repeatedly by plenty of different golf magazines as being among the best golf courses in Europe.
 Other fantastic courses include:

 The Island has various different areas that are particularly popular for a golf break.
 For lavish nightlife consider a stay in the Magalluf or Palma.
 Thanks to city planning and comprehensive redevelopment measures in the Old Town, the city of Palma has changed considerably.
 Today the so-called "Mediterranean Pearl" is more stunning than ever before and in every corner, you can sense feel the Mediterranean charm that allures thousands of visitors.
 You can also book Majorca golf breaks all inclusive, ensuring you know what your holiday will cost before you leave.